 Welcome to Yelm Community School's Home-Based Instruction page.
-This site is designed to answer some of the most frequently asked questions and to provide necessary forms and resources.Declaration of Intent (pdf form)The "Declaration of Intent" must be completed by the parent/guardian and returned to Susan Croy at the District Office by September 15 or within two weeks of the beginning of any quarter, trimester or semester.
+This site is designed to answer some of the most frequently asked questions and to provide necessary forms and resources.Declaration of Intent to Homeschool form (PDF file)The "Declaration of Intent" must be completed by the parent/guardian and returned to Anisa Mathson at the District Office by September 15 or within two weeks of the beginning of any quarter, trimester or semester.
 Washington State law requires that a new declaration be filed each school year.RCW 28A.225 defines instruction as home-based if it consists of planned and supervised instructional and related educational activities including curriculum and instruction in the basic skills of occupational education, science, mathematics, language, social studies, history, health, reading, writing, spelling, and the development of an appreciation of art and music.
 Total annual program hours are as follows:

 * Kindergarten at least a total of 450 hours